 KCSiE outlines responsibilities of staff to safeguard pupils.
-In this section, this is broken down into further detail for each group/individual within our Trust.
-Trust and Academy colleagues should refer to the Trust's Scheme of Delegation (formerly Delegated Accountability Framework) for specific details.
+In this section, this is broken down into further detail for group/everyone within our Trust.
+Trust and Academy colleagues should refer to the Trust's Scheme of Delegation for specific details.